Surprising Side Effects of Marijuana, Say Experts

 It May Help Treat Chronic Pain

 Dr. Sonpal also reveals that s potential long-term positive effect of marijuana is that it can treat chronic pain.
 "THC in marijuana reduces pain perception and pain signaling by interacting with the body's cannabinoid receptors, thus relieving pain," he says.
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.